-COMMUNITY GROUPS/INTERESTED PERSONS CONTACTED: Miller Park Zoological Society, Schultz & Williams Consultants, Finance Department and Legal Department.
+COMMUNITY GROUPS/INTERESTED PERSONS CONTACTED: MPZS, Schultz & Williams Consultants, City Finance and Legal Departments.

-FINANCIAL IMPACT: The MOU stipulates MPZS would submit to the Zoo a guaranteed \$50,000 annual support payment (split into 2 - \$25,000 payments) plus \$7.00 per membership sold (excluding memberships above \$100.00).
+FINANCIAL IMPACT: The MOU stipulates MPZS would submit to the Zoo a guaranteed \$50,000 annual support payment, (divided into two \$25,000 payments), plus \$7.00 per membership sold, (excluding memberships above \$100.00).
 The Zootique has earned net profits, confirmed through audited reports, averaging nearly \$65,000 annually over the past several years.
-Staff believes these stipulations in the MOU will provide a minimum level of support that has been provided in the past (\$115,000), while also providing opportunity to the Zoo to grow revenues through Zootique management and allow the MPZS to focus on larger fundraising projects.
+Staff believes these stipulations in the MOU will provide a minimum level of support that has been provided in the past, (\$115,000), while also providing opportunity to the Zoo to grow revenues through Zootique management and allow the MPZS to focus on larger fundraising projects.
 Had this formula been in place during FY2012, and assuming all else remained the same, the Zoo would have received approximately \$121,000 in revenue instead of the \$115,000.